lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    When running the *input.lammps* file with LAMMPS, you should see that the total energy of the system decreases during the first of the 3 steps, before re-increasing a little after the temperature is increased from 1 to :math:`300\,\text{K}`.
+    When running the *input.lammps* file with LAMMPS, you should see that the the total energy of the system decreases during the first of the 3 steps, before re-increasing a little after the temperature is increased from 1 to :math:`300\,\text{K}`.